ijm7/smoltext/README.md

 # smoltext
 > smoltext is a text editor implemented in Erlang.
+It doesn't do very much yet but hopefully it'll do something cool soon.

 ## Build
 Run the following commands to clone the repository and build the program: